che-incubator/jetbrains-editor-images/README.md

 ### `projector.sh`

-The main entrypoint to build and run of IntelliJ-based IDEs to run in Eclipse Che environment.
+The main entrypoint to build and run of IntelliJ-based IDEs to run in Eclipse Che® environment.

 Calling the